Ralpina/Ne-plant-genomic-datasets/README.md

  shuf -n 77 ./indlist/all > ./indlist/all.$i
 done
 ```
-As the scripts above have only generated lists of individuals, now we generate the actual SNPs dataset, in ped and map formats.
+As the scripts above have only generated lists of individuals; we now generate the actual SNPs dataset, in ped and map formats.
 ```sh
 module load vcftools/0.1.16